Zaporizhzhya Zaporizhzhia, Ukraine Travel Guide

 Available at train/bus stations, subject to conflict conditions.

 Car rental in Ukraine, notably near frontline cities like Zaporizhzhia, is highly inadvisable due to the extreme dangers of driving in a war zone.
 Roads can be damaged, mined, or subject to military operations.
-Fuel availability can be an issue.
+Fuel availability may be an issue.
 Checkpoints are frequent.
 Do not attempt to hire a car for tourist purposes.

-Safety is the main concern, not finding parking.
+Security is the main concern, not finding parking.
 Restrictions apply.

 Walking and cycling in Zaporizhzhia carry significant risks due to missile/drone attacks and military activity.
 Adhere strictly to air raid alerts and seek shelter immediately.
 Tourist walking or bike tours are not safely available due to the conflict.